masdmh/one-click-hugo-cms/site/content/_index.md

 ---
 title: Bible in ten
 subtitle: Ten minutes in search of Christ Jesus
-image: img/bible-in-10-cover.png
+image: img/bible-in-ten-animation.gif
 blurb:
-  heading: Why Kaldi?
+  heading: 10 minute bible reading podcast episodes
   text: >
     The Word of God, the Holy Bible is a treasure is a gift beyond compare.
 Every passage points to a marvelous truth about God’s love for mankind.
 Jesus Christ is both the author and subject of His precious Word.
-Join us each as we search out this wonderful gift, in search of Christ Jesus.
+Follow us each as we broadcast bite size gems from this wonderful gift, in search of Christ Jesus.
 intro:
-  heading: 10 minute podcast
+  heading: '"Faith comes by hearing"'
   text: >
     No one can have faith without hearing the message about Christ.
 So faith comes from hearing the Good News.
 And people hear the Good News when someone